kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

 ##### Q4.
 Combine the Neanderthal fragments for all individuals and plot all the fragments on top of each other along chromosomes (hint use geom_segment() and alpha = 0.02).
 Can you find “deserts” of archaic admixture and/or evidence for places where Neanderthal or Denisova ancestry has reached very high frequency?

 ##### Q6.
 Do you find regions that are devoid of introgression for both the Neanderthal and the Denisovan admixture events?
-You can also look at specific genes, like EPAS1, TLR or FOXP2.